panrafal/eslint-plugin-import/docs/rules/no-extraneous-dependencies.md

 Forbid the import of external modules that are not declared in the `package.json`'s `dependencies`, `devDependencies`, `optionalDependencies` or `peerDependencies`.
 The closest parent `package.json` will be used.
 If no `package.json` is found, the rule will not lint anything.
 This behaviour can be changed with the rule option `packageDir`.

+Modules have to be installed for this rule to work.

 ### Options

 This rule supports the following options: